koordinator-sh/koordinator/docs/proposals/koordlet/20220615-qos-manager.md

 ## Motivation

 Currently, plugins from resmanager in Koordlet are mixed together, they should be classified into two categories: `static` and `dynamic`.
-Static plugins will be called and run only once when a container is being created, updated, started or stopped.
-But for dynamic plugins, they may be called and run at any time according the real-time runtime state of node, such as CPU suppress, CPU burst, etc. This proposal only focuses on refactoring dynamic plugins.
+Static plugins will be called and run only once when a container created, updated, started or stopped.
+However, for dynamic plugins, they may be called and run at any time according the real-time runtime states of node, such as CPU suppress, CPU burst, etc. This proposal only focuses on refactoring dynamic plugins.
 Take a look at current plugin implementation, there are many function calls to resmanager's methods directly, such as collecting node/pod/container metrics, fetching metadata of node/pod/container, fetching configurations(NodeSLO, etc.).
 In the feature, we may need a flexible and powerful framework with scalability for special external plugins.

 ### Goals
 - Define a new framework named `qos-manager` to manage dynamic plugins.